MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-performance-toolkit.md

 In short, the Performance Toolkit helps answer questions such as, "Does my solution for [!INCLUDE[prodshort](includes/prodshort.md)] support X number of users doing this, that, and the other thing at the same time?"
 It doesn't answer questions such as, "How many orders can [!INCLUDE[prodshort](includes/prodshort.md)] process per hour?"

 > [!IMPORTANT]
-> You cannot use the toolkit in a production tenant.
-You can only use it in sandboxes and Docker images.
+> You can only use the toolkit only in sandbox environments and Docker images.
+You cannot use it in a production tenant.

 ## Components of the Performance Toolkit
 The Performance Toolkit is two extensions, the **[!INCLUDE[prodshort](includes/prodshort.md)] Performance Toolkit** and the **[!INCLUDE[prodshort](includes/prodshort.md)] Performance Toolkit Samples**.
-To get the full benefit of the toolkit, we recommend that you download and install both from AppSource. <!--check whether you can link to the download pages--> Combined, they provide the following:
+To get the full benefit of the toolkit, we recommend that you download and install both from AppSource. <!--check whether you can link to the download pages--> Combined, the extensions provide the following:

-1. A framework for defining a set of tests or scenarios to run in parallel.
+* A framework for defining a set of tests or scenarios to run in parallel.
 The framework also logs results and lets you import and export suite definitions.
-2. Predefined test suites that cover basic scenarios, which can also serve as inspiration for other suites that suit your customer environments.
+* Predefined test suites that cover basic scenarios, which can also serve as inspiration for other suites that suit your customer environments.
-3. A command line tool that must be installed on a client computer.
+* A command line tool that must be installed on a client computer.
 To simulate multiple users signing in and using pages, for security reasons you must start these scenarios from outside [!INCLUDE[prodshort](includes/prodshort.md)].
-The command line tool will run the number of concurrent client sessions that is specified in the suit. for more information, see [Starting the run from the command line](devenv-performance-toolkit.md#starting-the-run-from-powershell)
+The command line tool will run the number of concurrent client sessions that is specified in the suit.
+For more information, see [Starting the run from the command line](devenv-performance-toolkit.md#starting-the-run-from-powershell)

 ## Single and Multiple Sessions
 Typically, you'll probably want to run the suite for multiple sessions at the same time.
 In that case, after you configure the suite, use the **Start** action.
-However, if you want to do light-weight testing, for example, early in the development phase, you can choose the **Start in Single Run mode** to run your test just once, and as fast as possible.
+However, if you want to do light-weight testing, for example, early in the development phase, you can choose the **Start in Single Run mode** action to run your suite just once, and as fast as possible.
 Single Run mode lets you monitor the number of SQL statements between runs and define baselines, and gives you quick feedback that can help identify regressions early on.

-You can run up to 100 sessions at the same time for a suite.
-This is controlled by the **Total No. of Sessions** field.
+You can run up to 125 sessions at the same time for a test suite.
+The **Total No. of Sessions** field shows how many sessions will be created when you run the suite.

 ## Running in the Background and Foreground
 On the suite lines, the **Run in Foreground** check box lets you run tests in sequence, rather than in parallel.
 You can also use it in combination with background tasks, but that will run each session individually.
 You can only run one session in the foreground at a time.